An Overview of Asymptotic Normality in Stochastic Blockmodels: Cluster Analysis and Inference: Hypothesis Testing and Multiple-Network Normality

 where $\mathbf{\Sigma}^w$ is given by

 \end{theorem}

-The primary difference between the normality result in \cref{thm:huangclt} and the previous asymptotic normality results discussed in \cref{sec:asymp_norm} is that since $a - b \to 0$, the probability matrix collapses to that of an Erd\H{o}s--R\'{e}nyi random graph in this asymptotic regime.
-The authors state a general scenario where the technical conditions are that $a^{(l)} \gtrsim \frac{\log^4(n)}{n}$, and $\frac{n(a^{(l)} - b^{(l)})^2}{a^{(l)}} \asymp 1$, which reflects sufficiently dense networks with average expected degree of order at least $\log^4(n)$ but where the communities are nearly indistinguishable.
-On the other hand, for the setting $a^{(l)}- b^{(l)} \asymp a^{(l)} \asymp b^{(l)}$, the literature typically emphasizes \emph{sparse} graphs with distinguishable communities.
-In the regime studied in \citet{huang_spectral_2020}, the optimal misclustering error need not vanish in the limit, so their methodology is based on optimizing over weight vectors $w$ that minimize the asymptotic Bayes-optimal misclustering error defined by this limiting distribution. \citet{huang_spectral_2020} further establishes that any two rows of $\hat U^{(w)}$ are asymptotically independent.
+The primary difference between the normality result in \cref{thm:huangclt} and the previous asymptotic normality for the unscaled eigenvectors presented in \cref{thm:xieCLT} is that the probability matrix asymptotically degenerates to that of an Erd\H{o}s--R\'{e}nyi random graph (here $a - b \to 0$).
+The paper \citet{huang_spectral_2023} states a general scenario where the technical conditions are that $a^{(l)} \gtrsim \frac{\log^4(n)}{n}$, and $\frac{n(a^{(l)} - b^{(l)})^2}{a^{(l)}} \asymp 1$, which reflects sufficiently dense networks with average expected degree of order at least $\log^4(n)$ but where the communities are nearly indistinguishable.
+On the other hand, for the setting $a^{(l)} - b^{(l)} \asymp a^{(l)} \asymp b^{(l)}$, the literature typically emphasizes sparse graphs with distinguishable communities.
+For the regime studied in \citet{huang_spectral_2023}, the optimal misclustering error need not vanish in the limit, so their methodology is based on optimizing over weight vectors $w$ that minimize the asymptotic Bayes-optimal misclustering error determined by this limiting distribution.
+Further, any two rows of $\hat U^{(w)}$ are asymptotically independent.

-The regime considered in \citet{huang_spectral_2020} is therefore fundamentally different from other other regimes studied in the literature, and several extensions are possible.
-For example, the results in \citet{huang_spectral_2020} are for the balanced homogeneous stochastic blockmodel, but whether this can be extended to other types of stochastic blockmodels or multiple stochastic blockmodels with different block probability matrices is an open problem.
-In particular, \citet{huang_spectral_2020} propose an averaging procedure under the assumption that each block probability matrix is positive definite, but this averaging procedure may fail if the block probability matrices are significantly different; for example, if some block probability matrices have $b > a$.
-Therefore, an open problem is to determine optimal clustering procedures in regimes where the cluster separation vanishes but the networks remain dense.
+The regime considered in \citet{huang_spectral_2023} is notably different from those most commonly studied in the statistics literature.
+Several extensions are possible.
+For example, it remains open to determine whether similar results hold for other types of stochastic blockmodels or multiple stochastic blockmodels with different block probability matrices.
+The averaging procedure therein requires that $a^{(l)} > b^{(l)}$ for all $l$, so it is not clear how to extend their procedure to settings with $b^{(l)} > a^{(l)}$.
+More generally, it is an open problem to determine optimal clustering procedures in regimes where the cluster separation vanishes but the networks remain dense.
 See \citet{kadavankandy_asymptotic_2019} for related considerations in a similar model setting.